 There are two important dimensions of uncertainty in projects: uncertainty in methods and uncertainty in goals.
 Uncertainty in methods reflects the lack of knowledge on how to proceed to achieve project goals.
 The tasks to be performed and the ways to perform them are not well known and defined at the beginning of the project execution phase.
-This increases project complexity because the underlying structures of project management in the form of project breakdown structures, that is the Product Breakdown Structure (PBS), the Organisational Breakdown Structure (OBS), and the Work Breakdown Structure (WBS) cannot be defined with certainty.
-These breakdown structures are crucial to project management because, unless defined, the execution of the project work becomes very difficult.
+This increases project complexity because the underlying structures of project management in the form of project breakdown structures, that is the Product Breakdown Structure (PBS), the Organisational Breakdown Structure (OBS), and the Work Breakdown Structures are crucial to project management because, unless defined, the execution of the project work becomes very difficult.
 Moreover, the consequences of uncertainty in defining the previous breakdown structures are heavy penalties in terms of project time, cost, and quality (this is under the optimistic scenario that the project has not been "killed" prior to its completion).